mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 Stealth 1, Survival 2, Melee (bite) 2,
 Bite (3d6), Armor 3.
 Number Encountered: 1
 The fearsome predators of the desert are rare; they hibernate during the time between kills.
-The creatures resemble Terran komodo dragons, but are much paler.
+The creatures resemble [[Terra|Terran]] komodo dragons, but are much paler.
 Cave dragons can climb walls using sucker pads on their feet and tail, and use this trait to ambush their prey from above.